6.6 Monitoring, Metrics, Tabletops, and Continuous Improvement

 Key Takeaways

-• Monitoring and escalation close the loop across Domain 2 by showing whether request workflows, breach protocols, privacy controls, cybersecurity safeguards, and disaster recovery plans are working.
+• Monitoring closes the Domain 2 loop by proving whether request workflows, breach protocols, privacy and security controls, cyber safeguards, and disaster recovery actually work.

-• Useful metrics are actionable: they identify risk trends, owner accountability, aging work, repeated errors, and corrective action status.
+• Useful metrics are actionable: they expose risk trends, owner accountability, aging work measured against the 30-day access and 60-day breach clocks, and corrective-action status.

-• Tabletop exercises help teams test decisions, communication, handoffs, downtime documentation, breach escalation, and recovery assumptions before a real event.
+• Tabletop exercises test roles, escalation thresholds, communication, evidence preservation, downtime documentation, and recovery assumptions before a real event, and end with assigned actions.

-• RHIA leaders should turn findings into policy updates, training, system changes, vendor follow-up, and leadership reporting.
+• RHIA leaders convert findings into policy updates, role-based training, system changes, vendor follow-up, and concise risk-based leadership reporting using a PDSA-style cycle.

 Close the Loop with Evidence and Practice

-Domain 2 work is not complete when a policy is approved.
-Request workflows, breach protocols, privacy and security initiatives, cybersecurity controls, and disaster recovery plans must be monitored and tested.
-The current AHIMA RHIA outline expects administrator-level judgment, so candidates should think about how leaders know whether the compliance program is working.
+Domain 2 work is not finished when a policy is approved.
+Request workflows, breach protocols, privacy and security initiatives, cyber controls, and disaster recovery plans must be monitored and tested.
+Because the RHIA exam expects administrator-level judgment, candidates should think about how a leader actually knows the compliance program is working — and that always comes back to evidence measured against regulatory deadlines.

-Monitoring starts with actionable metrics.
-A metric should help someone make a decision.
-Counting policies is weaker than tracking whether staff follow the policy.
+Monitoring starts with actionable metrics: a metric should drive a decision.
+Counting policies is weaker than tracking whether staff follow them.
 Counting training completions is weaker than tracking whether audit findings improve after targeted training.
-Counting backups is weaker than documenting successful restoration and record validation.
-The RHIA leader should ask what risk the metric measures and who owns follow-up.
+Counting backups is weaker than documenting successful, validated restoration.
+Frame each metric around a deadline or threshold the exam cares about — the 30-day patient access limit and the 60-day breach notification clock are the two most testable.

 Program areaUseful metricFollow-up question

-ROI qualityError rate by type and staff roleIs the cause training, system design, staffing, or vendor performance?
+ROI qualityError rate by type and staff roleIs the cause training, system design, staffing, or vendor?

-Access monitoringUnusual access cases reviewed and resolvedAre investigations timely and are sanctions consistent?
+Access monitoringUnusual-access cases reviewed and resolvedAre investigations timely and sanctions consistent?

-Breach responseTime from report to containment and closureDid the workflow preserve evidence and reduce exposure?
+Breach responseTime from discovery to containment and notice vs. 60 daysDid the workflow preserve evidence and meet the deadline?

-CybersecurityPhishing reports, account removals, and backup restore testsAre users reporting quickly and are safeguards working?
+CybersecurityPhishing report rate, account removals, backup restore testsAre users reporting fast and are safeguards working?

 Disaster recoveryDowntime reconciliation time and missing-document rateCan the organization trust the restored record?

-HIE oversightQuery anomalies, match corrections, and partner issuesAre external access and patient matching being governed?
+HIE oversightQuery anomalies, match corrections, partner issuesAre external access and patient matching governed?

-Tabletop exercises are structured practice sessions.
-A facilitator presents a realistic scenario, and participants walk through decisions without waiting for a real outage or incident.
-A good tabletop tests roles, contact lists, escalation thresholds, patient communication, downtime documentation, evidence preservation, legal and privacy review, vendor notification, leadership reporting, and recovery validation.
-It should end with assigned corrective actions, not just discussion.
+Tabletop exercises are structured practice sessions: a facilitator presents a realistic scenario and participants walk through decisions without waiting for a real outage.
+A good tabletop tests roles, contact lists, escalation thresholds, patient communication, downtime documentation, evidence preservation, legal and privacy review, vendor and business-associate notification, leadership reporting, and recovery validation — and it ends with assigned corrective actions and due dates, not just discussion.

-Examples should be close to real HIM risk.
-One tabletop might involve a wrong-recipient release discovered after a patient complaint.
-Another might involve ransomware that makes the EHR and document imaging unavailable.
-Another might involve an HIE partner reporting possible wrong-patient matches.
-Another might involve a portal proxy configuration error.
-These scenarios reveal handoff gaps that are hard to see in a policy document.
+Scenarios should sit close to real HIM risk: a wrong-recipient release found after a patient complaint; ransomware that makes the EHR and document imaging unavailable; an HIE partner reporting possible wrong-patient matches; or a portal proxy-access misconfiguration that exposed a teen's records to a parent.
+These reveal handoff gaps a policy document hides.

-1. Monitor workflow and incident data for trends.
+1. Plan / Monitor workflow and incident data for trends.

 2. Validate findings with staff, system logs, and sample review.

-3. Identify root causes such as unclear policy, weak training, poor configuration, vendor defects, staffing gaps, or missing controls.
+3. Identify root causes — unclear policy, weak training, poor configuration, vendor defects, staffing gaps, or missing controls — not just symptoms.

 4. Assign corrective actions with owners and due dates.

-5. Update policy, job aids, system settings, scripts, and training.
+5. Do / Update policy, job aids, system settings, scripts, and training.

-7. Report residual risk and unresolved barriers to leadership.
+7. Act / Report residual risk and unresolved barriers to leadership.

 Leadership reporting should be concise and risk based.
-Executives do not need every release log detail, but they do need to know whether request backlogs threaten patient access, whether breach response is timely, whether disaster recovery tests revealed record gaps, whether cyber controls are reducing risk, and what resources are needed.
-RHIA communication should translate HIM evidence into operational risk and practical decisions.
+Executives do not need every release-log detail, but they do need to know whether request backlogs threaten the 30-day access right, whether breach response is meeting the 60-day clock, whether disaster recovery tests revealed record gaps, whether cyber controls are reducing risk, and what resources are required.
+The RHIA's job is to translate HIM evidence into operational risk and practical decisions.

 Test Your Knowledge